 A Gestalt group involves a creative encounter between people.
-It enables individuals to obtain greater awareness of their power and potential as well as their blocks and to experience richer contact in relationships.
+It enables individuals to obtain a greater awareness of their power and potential as well as their blocks and to experience richer contact in relationships.